Edwin Moses: Awards

 Despite the U.S.-led boycott that kept him from competing at the summer games in Moscow, Moses was the 1980 Track & Field News Athlete of the Year.
 A year later, he became the first recipient of USA Track & Field's Jesse Owens Award as outstanding U.S. track and field performer for 1981.
 He received the AAU's James E. Sullivan Award as outstanding amateur athlete in the United States in 1983.
 He was being named as ABC's Wide World of Sports Athlete of the Year in 1984.
 Moses also shared the Sports Illustrated Sportsman of the Year with American gymnast Mary Lou Retton in 1984, the same year he took the Athlete's Oath for the 1984 Summer Olympics.

 In 1984 his hometown of Dayton renamed Miami Boulevard West and Sunrise Avenue "Edwin C. Moses Boulevard".
 In 1999, Moses ranked #47 on ESPN's SportCentury 50 Greatest Athletes.

+In 2018, Moses received the Laureus Lifetime Achievement Award.

 Drug testing

 As a sports administrator, Moses participated in the development of a number of anti-drug policies and helped the track and field community develop one of sports' most stringent random in-competition drug testing systems.
 In December 1988 he designed and created amateur sports' first random out-of-competition drug testing program.
-For many decades, Moses has been a leader in creating a structure and protocols that have significantly reduced the use of illegal, performance-enhancing pharmaceuticals in athletics.
+A physicist, Moses has been a leader in creating a structure and protocols that have significantly reduced the use of illegal, performance-enhancing pharmaceuticals in athletics for many decades.

 Other achievements

 After his retirement from track, Moses competed in a 1990 World Cup bobsled race at Winterberg, Germany.
 He and long-time US Olympian Brian Shimer won the two-man bronze medal.

 In 1994 Moses received an MBA from Pepperdine University and was inducted into the National Track and Field Hall of Fame.

 Since election in 2000, Moses has been chairman of the Laureus World Sports Academy, which seeks "to promote and increase participation in sport at every level, and also to promote the use of sport as a tool for social change around the world".
 Several dozen Olympic and world champion athletes, through the Laureus Sports for Good Foundation, work to assist disadvantaged youths around the world.

 In 2008, Moses presented the Dayton Literary Peace Prize's Lifetime Achievement Award to Martin Luther King Jr., biographer Taylor Branch.

 In May 2009, the University of Massachusetts Boston awarded Moses an honorary doctorate for his efforts to maintain the integrity of Olympic sports and for his use of sports as a tool for positive social change.

+The Edwin Moses Track at Morehouse's B. T. Harvey Stadium is named in his honour, he is the school's only alumnus to win an Olympic gold medal.